open-contracting/standard_extension_template/README.md

 ├── codelists
 │   ├── emptyCodelist.csv (A new codelist)
 │   └── awardCriteria.csv (This will overwrite the existing codelist)
-├── docs (more in depth documentation if required)
+└── docs (more in depth documentation if required)
-│   └── index.md
+    └── index.md
-├── tests (tests to run against the schema)
-│   └──
-└── tools (tools to help)
-    └──
 ```

 This copies the layout of the core [standards repository](https://github.com/open-contracting/standard/tree/HEAD/standard/schema).